Coronavirus disease (COVID-19): Canada’s response

 Addressing COVID-19 needs in diverse communities

-We are engaging across government and directly with equity-seeking groups - including racialized, religious minority and Indigenous communities - to ensure the federal response to the pandemic is informed by diverse community needs.
+We're engaging across government and directly with equity-seeking groups to ensure the federal response to the pandemic is informed by diverse community needs.
+These groups include:

 Helping people who use substances